-For many years I have watched as organizations attempt to implement hoshin planning (strategy deployment, if you prefer.)
-They pick a few big issues important to the long-term success of the organization — a leap in quality, a dramatic drop in costs, a reduction in lead time to better meet customer demand, a fundamental rethink of the type of value the organization creates for customers.
-And they try to deploy initiatives to address these issues down through the levels of the organization.
-But even when they limit the initiatives to a small, manageable number they rarely succeed.
+For many years, I have watched organizations attempt to implement hoshin planning (strategy deployment, if you prefer).
+First, they pick a few big issues important to the long-term success of the organization — a leap in quality, a dramatic drop in costs, a reduction in lead time to better meet customer demand, a fundamental rethink of the type of value the organization creates for customers.
+And then, they try to deploy initiatives to address these issues down through the levels of the organization.
+But even when they limit the initiatives to a small, manageable number, they rarely succeed.

-What starts with the loud voice of the CEO at the top becomes a faint whisper by the time it reaches the front lines of the organization where value of whatever description is created and where improvement becomes real.
-At this level managers are mostly absorbed with daily chaos, with no workable method for addressing hoshin objectives even if they are clearly stated and prioritized for that level.
+What starts with the loud voice of the CEO at the top becomes a faint whisper by the time it reaches the organization’s front lines, where value of whatever description is created and where improvement becomes real.
+At this level, managers are mostly absorbed with daily chaos, with no workable method for addressing hoshin objectives even when they are clearly stated and prioritized for that level.

-Recently I have had the opportunity to closely observe hoshin planning at Toyota, which has developed the management mechanisms necessary to translate high-level hoshin plans into sustainable results on the front lines.
+Recently, I had the opportunity to closely observe hoshin planning at Toyota, which has developed the management mechanisms necessary to translate high-level hoshin plans into sustainable results on the front lines.
 Let me describe what I’ve seen.

-Toyota President Akio Toyoda and the senior leadership team have decided that the simultaneous emergence of autonomy, alternative energy, shared assets, and hyper-connectivity are collectively creating a “once-in-a-century disruption” in the auto industry as it transitions to a mobility industry, commonly termed Mobility 2.0.
+Toyota President Akio Toyoda and the senior leadership team have decided that the simultaneous emergence of autonomy, alternative energy, shared assets, and hyper-connectivity is collectively creating a “once-in-a-century disruption” in the auto industry as it transitions to a mobility industry, commonly termed Mobility 2.0.
 (Whether this is true or not is a separate question, although every other legacy car company has reached the same conclusion.
-My point here is about successful deployment of hoshin, not the validity of the hoshin vision.)
-And recently Toyota has had to add an extra dimension to the challenge: Uncertainty about global trading rules, which might require substantial relocation of existing production, with loss of revenue and increased costs.
+My point here is about the successful deployment of hoshin, not the validity of the hoshin vision.)
+And recently, Toyota has had to add an extra dimension to the challenge: uncertainty about global trading rules, which might require substantial relocation of existing production, with loss of revenue and increased costs.

-- Level 4 autonomy where vehicles drive themselves and Guardian, a system which leaves driving to the driver but prevents the driver from making dangerous mistakes.
+- Level 4 autonomy, where vehicles drive themselves, and Guardian, a system that leaves driving to the driver but prevents the driver from making dangerous mistakes.

 - Electric vehicles with pioneering solid-state batteries and hydrogen fuel cell vehicles.

-And, perhaps most interesting, a major push to apply TPS principles to the development of the enormous software packages needed for each of these innovations.
+And, perhaps most interesting, they’ve initiated a major push to apply Toyota Production System (TPS) principles to the development of the enormous software packages needed for each of these innovations.

-To be clear: This means increasing the production rate with no capital spending while sustaining world-best quality and reducing the number of workers required on the line (of which, more in a moment.)
-This will save money that will be used for experiments with Mobility 2.0.
+To be clear: This objective means increasing the production rate with no capital spending while sustaining world-best quality and reducing the number of workers required on the line (more on that in a moment).
+Thus, it will save money that will be used for experiments with Mobility 2.0.
 And these experiments will permit Toyota to survive and defend jobs in the long run.
 Wow.
 This is big.
-And complicated.
+And it’s complicated.
 How exactly to do this?

-The Miyata plant has a very mature lean production system that has created basic stability: the production line runs more than 98% of the time with about 1,000 Andon pulls per day in final assembly.
+The Miyata plant has a very mature lean production system that has created basic stability: the production line runs more than 98% of the time, with about 1,000 Andon pulls per day in final assembly.
 Almost all of these are addressed by team leaders within takt time to steadily produce good vehicles with very little rework.
-This means in turn that managers are not bogged down in fire-fighting and have time available to think about improvement in the context of hoshin targets.
+This stability means, in turn, that managers are not bogged down in fire-fighting and have time available to think about improvements in the context of hoshin targets.

-Finally, the stable work force including the front-line production associates has been trained for many years in trouble shooting (to keep production going with short-term countermeasures), problem solving (to eliminate repeat problems), kaizen (to raise the production standard), and Jishuken.
-The latter is a special form of value-stream (not point) kaizen designed to examine a whole production activity (e.g., a line or a department) over an extended period (perhaps three months.)
-This is led by the line managers and the production associates rethinking every aspect of their work to achieve a hoshin goal.
+Finally, the stable workforce — including the frontline production associates — has been trained for many years in troubleshooting (to keep production going with short-term countermeasures), problem-solving (to eliminate repeat problems), kaizen (to raise the production standard), and Jishuken (to learn by doing).
+The latter is a special type of hands-on, learn-by-doing kaizen workshop designed to develop the skills — especially Toyota Production System and problem-solving skills — of associates within an entire production activity, e.g., a value stream, production line, or department, over an extended period (perhaps three months).
+The goal of any jishuken is to learn by doing and improving an area of operations.
+In the context of hoshin, managers lead their associates in rethinking and solving problems in every aspect of their work as they strive to achieve their hoshin goal.

-Now let me introduce the Jishuken team I recently met, working on one portion of the Miyata final assembly line.
-(This is one of many similar teams on every portion of the line and in other areas across the plant.)
-The group leader and the four direct-report team leaders for this portion of the line had worked for three months to redesign every job and improve many pieces of equipment using Karakuri principles (see Matt Savas’ Lean Post, Developing People Not Robots Through Karakuri.)
+Now let me introduce the Jishuken team I recently met, working on one portion of the Miyata final assembly line — one of many similar teams on every portion of the line and in other areas across the plant).
+The group leader and the four direct-report team leaders for this portion of the line had worked for three months to redesign every job and improve many pieces of equipment using Karakuri principles.
+(See Matt Savas’ Lean Post, Developing People Not Robots Through Karakuri.)
 Their objective was to achieve their clearly stated hoshin goal.

 (I would love to provide the particulars — the substantial reduction in takt time, the minimal capital spend, the positive consequences for quality, all of which were very impressive.
 And I also would love to provide photos of the many ingenious Karakuri devices built by the team.
 But I was at Miyata as a guest to learn, not as a journalist to share the details of their detailed business plans with the world.)